aleexolsson/tested/README.md

-# tested
+# RewriteRulesTest
-this is a test
+This repository is a test repository where I'm trying some web rules and stuff

-# Im trying things
-To see if they work

-did a thing

-without breaking it